WardSalkini/RehabLab/README.md

+💡 REHABLAB
-#🦿 RehabLab – Smart Joint Angle Monitoring for Physical Rehabilitation
+Smart Joint Angle Monitoring System for Physical Rehabilitation 📘 Introduction

-📘 Project Overview
-REHABLAB is a hardware-based system designed to measure joint movement angles using a gyroscope sensor during physical rehabilitation exercises.
-It helps track a patient’s progress after injuries (e.g., knee or leg trauma) and offers real-time feedback to encourage and guide proper movement within the desired range of motion (ROM).

-The system is part of a larger ecosystem that includes:
+REHABLAB is an embedded system that uses a gyroscope sensor to track the movement angles of a patient's limb (e.g., leg or knee) during physical rehabilitation.
+The system helps monitor the range of motion (ROM) and provides feedback based on sensor data to support recovery after injury or surgery.

+It’s designed to be part of a complete rehab ecosystem, including:

-📱 A mobile application
+📱 A mobile app

 💻 A Windows desktop platform
-These platforms visualize the patient's progress, provide exercise tutorials, and deliver personalized rehabilitation sessions.
+These platforms visualize the patient’s progress, provide video-guided exercises, and help therapists and patients track recovery over time.

-🧩 Hardware Components
-🔌 Arduino board

-🧭 MPU6050 Gyroscope/Accelerometer sensor

-🖥️ I2C LCD display (optional for local output)

-⚡ ESP module or Serial communication (to transmit data)

-🔍 How It Works
-On startup, the gyroscope sensor is automatically calibrated.

-In each loop, the device:

-Reads acceleration and angular velocity.

-Calculates three angles:

-Roll

-Pitch

-Yaw

-Sends these values every 500 milliseconds to a connected device (phone or PC).

-The values help monitor how much the joint is moving, and whether it falls within the acceptable therapeutic range.

-🏃‍♂️ Use Case Example
-A physical therapist attaches the device to the patient’s knee.

-The mobile or desktop app is opened.

-The patient begins performing a rehabilitation exercise.

-The system:

-Tracks the knee angle in real time.

-Compares it to expected values.

-Provides immediate feedback on the screen.

-Stores the progress.

-📲 Platform Integration
-✅ Mobile Application (Android/iOS):
-Displays real-time motion data, tracks daily progress, and includes video tutorials.

-✅ Windows Desktop Platform:
-Offers a comprehensive dashboard for therapists and patients, including analytics and advanced visualization.

-🧠 Technical Notes (Arduino Code)
-Developed in C++ using Arduino IDE.

-Uses I2C communication to interface with the MPU6050 sensor.

-Gyroscope data is calibrated and integrated over time to calculate angles.

-Outputs data in a serial format:
+🧠 Features
+Real-Time Angle Tracking:
+Continuously calculates roll, pitch, and yaw from the MPU6050 gyroscope.

+Gyroscope Calibration:
+Automatically calibrates the sensor on startup for accurate angle measurements.

+Serial Communication Support:
+Sends sensor data (angles) via serial or ESP to the connected mobile or desktop app.

+Friendly Output Format:
+Data is output in a simple and consistent format, making it easy to process:

 php-template
+Copy
+Edit
 ;<Roll>;<Pitch>;<Yaw>
-Example:
+Easy Integration:
+Works with both mobile and PC interfaces for monitoring and displaying feedback.

+⚙️ Hardware Requirements
+Arduino UNO/Nano or compatible board

+MPU6050 Gyroscope/Accelerometer module

+(Optional) I2C LCD display (16x2)

+ESP8266 or ESP32 module (for wireless communication, if used)

+🧩 Software Requirements
+Arduino IDE

+Libraries Used:

+Wire.h

+LiquidCrystal_I2C.h

+Baud Rate: 115200 (for serial communication)

+🖥️ Platform Integration
+✅ Mobile App
+Displays real-time joint angle data, provides guided exercises, and stores progress logs.

+✅ Windows Platform
+Offers detailed analytics, charts, and patient management tools for therapists.

+📂 Output Example
+The Arduino sends the following format every 500ms:

 ini
 Copy
 Edit
-;5.3;-1.2;0.8
+;4.23;-2.10;1.75
+Where:

+Roll = 4.23°

+Pitch = -2.10°

+Yaw = 1.75°

+🗃️ Logging & Persistence
+Mobile and desktop platforms log the patient’s progress and display it over time.

+Video tutorials are embedded within the applications to assist users with exercises.

-🚀 Future Improvements
+🧪 Future Improvements
+Add BLE support for wireless real-time streaming.

-Integrate machine learning models to assess movement quality.
+Integrate ML models for automatic movement quality evaluation.

-Support more joints and movement types.

-Cloud syncing and personalized rehabilitation plans.
+Cloud-based patient tracking and therapist dashboards.